rickwargo/ActivtyMonitoringAssignment/PA1_template.md

 ## Loading and preprocessing the data
 This data comes from a personal activity monitoring device.
-This device collects data at five minute intervals through out the day.
+This device collects data at five minute intervals throughout the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in five minute intervals each day.

 Data is available in the current working directory in the compressed file, activity.zip.
 The following code loads the data and creates a time variable (attached to a future date (2025-01-01) for later presentation purposes.

 The date variable is converted to type Date, from a string format.